DDDASHXD/vidtogif/README.md

 # vidtogif
-Very simple web app that turns a video into a gif using the Yahoo gifshot api
+Very simple react web app that turns a video into a gif using the Yahoo gifshot api